anime-vsub/extension-animevsub-helper/install-on-chrome.md

-# Install extension for Chromium (Chrome, Opera, Brave, Firefox...)
+# Install extension for Chromium (Chrome, Opera, Brave, Avas...)

 > If you are using Firefox or Edge this add-on is available in respective stores.
 [README](./README.md)